 Why We Love Piedmont

 Piedmont (Piemonte) is known for its high quality food and wine by discerning travellers.
 The Piedmont region is rich in contrasts bound together by a taste for tradition and prestigious wines.
 Whilst the region is known for its gastronomy and famous wine regions, be sure to also explore Piedmont’s diverse landscape, from the flat plains of the Po Valley and the mountain peaks of Monviso and Monte Rosa to the north to the gently rolling Apennines in the south.
-In Piedmont you can visit medieval abbeys, dramatic castles and forts, magnificent baroque towns and pretty Alpine villages.
+Piedmont has many points of interest from medieval abbeys, dramatic castles and forts, magnificent baroque towns and pretty alpine villages.

 You can be skiing along the zigzag of pistes, fondly referred to as the Via Lattea (Milky Way) one day, and take in the calm easy serenity of Lake Orta and Isola San Giulio the next.
 Plus you will always having the opportunity to sample some of Italy’s most unique flavours in the locally produced wines of the Langhe and Asti Monferrato and the gastronomic fare that punctuates every local festival, event and restaurant.

 Despite the beauty of Piedmont’s natural landscapes and mouth-watering culinary crown of delights, tourists still haven’t completely discovered this charming corner of Italy.
 What makes this region so appealing though is the high quality experience it offers the discerning traveller.
 Quality is king, attention to detail never compromised.
 Piedmont focuses on sustaining and promoting local culture and traditions, preserving and celebrating its precious resources that it is happy to share from its doorstep at the foot of the Alps.